Lake Bunyonyi 🇺🇬

 Rwanda’s Lake Burera is separated from its twin Lake Ruhondo only by a narrow band of land crated by lava that erupted from the Virungas.
 There is a primary school on the biggest of Burera’s six islands, happily welcoming visitors.

-Lake Kayumbu on the other side of the border also has a twin, Lake Chahafi.
+Lake Kayumbu on the Ugandan side of the border also has a twin, Lake Chahafi.
 These lakes have swamps with many bird species recorded and sport fishing opportunities.
 During WWI the Germans fought the Anglo-Belgian coalition at Lake Chahafi; trenches can still be seen.
 Lake Kayumbu has one island, Lake Chahafi none.

-• ACCOMMODATION AT TWIN LAKES •
+• ACCOMMODATION AT LAKE CHAHAFI •

 Lake Chahafi Resort